 The term Bowdlerization comes from the name of Thomas Bowdler who’s 1818 Edition of William Shakespeare changes the text in a lot of ways many deem to be “Censorship”.
-Now in the sense that the term strictly speaking originally refers to the act of changing the text of an older work and presenting it if that simply is what is now that I don’t want to defend.
+Now in the sense that the term strictly speaking originally refers to the act of changing the text of an older work and presenting it as if that simply is what it is that I don’t want to defend.

 There is an attitude among a certain time of Leftist that feels like Bad Endings are inherently more subversive, or at least endings that are not completely happy, where something is still lost, there is still some “consequence”.
 That the first and foremost goal of Left Wing Art needs to be to show how bad things currently are.
 However Karl Marx was a fundamentally optimistic person who believed a Communist future was inevitable, so there is plenty of room for Left Wing Art that plays into that optimism.

 But I also don’t need to agree with the politics of something to enjoy it.
-I I can artistically respect stories with bad endings, but as far as what I like personally I’d generally prefer a conservative story that makes me feel good to a fellow Leftist trying to depress me with all their cynical observations I agree with.
+I can artistically respect stories with bad endings, but as far as what I like personally I’d generally prefer a conservative story that makes me feel good to a fellow Leftist trying to depress me with all their cynical observations I already agree with.

 So let’s go back to the Shakespearean context of the word’s origin.
-It’s fairly well known that almost all of Shakespeare's Plays were based on some older story, some even already had prior Elizabethan Stage Plays.
+It’s fairly well known that almost all of Shakespeare's plays were based on some older story, some even already had prior Elizabethan Stage Plays.
 What’s relevant here however is that some of his Tragedies were a lot less Tragic in their original versions.

 Even Hamlet, one of the top two most well known of them all.
 The original Danish Legend of Prince Amleth does end with him taking the Throne rather than dying.

-However no Legend is in my view more cursed by having its popular perception entirely filtered through Shakespeare than that of King Lear and his daughter Cordelia.
+However no Legend is in my view more cursed by having its popular perception now entirely filtered through Shakespeare than that of King Lear and his daughter Cordelia.
 Shakespeare probably got Lear from Holinshed's Chronicles but the oldest surviving account is from Geoffrey of Monmouth’s History of the Kings of Britain where Leir of Britain reigned in the 8th Century BC.
 Now because it’s a chronicle of the entire history obviously they died eventually, but the sequence of events Shakespeare is dramatizing ends with Cordelia restoring Leir to the Throne and then succeeding him as Britain's first Ruling Queen.
-That happy ending is undermined by knowing that Cordelia’s sexist nephews are going to overthrow her in a few years but still it was something, could have even made great thematic propaganda for the recently passed Queen Elizabeth.
+That happy ending is maybe undermined by knowing that Cordelia’s sexist nephews are going to overthrow her in a few years but still it was something, could have even made great thematic propaganda for the recently passed Queen Elizabeth.

 I’d change the outcome of the Leir saga to make it even happier, have Cordelia reign longer and have her Nephew’s coup fail and have her usher in a Gender Egalitarian Communist Utopia.
-Because one thing I disagree with Marx on is that we had to do Capitalism first, I think going right from Feudalism to Communism was theoretically possible and I’d love to see some Speculative Fiction explore that theory.
+Because one thing I disagree with Marx on is that we had to do Capitalism first, I think going right from Feudalism to Communism was theoretically possible and I’d love to see some Speculative Fiction explore that theoretical.

 Thing is if I ever wrote my own version I’d still include some stuff from Shakespeare, Shakespearean Fools are always fun, and the complexity the Gloucester plotline adds is thematically useful, but I’d try to subvert the Bastard son being the bad one.